bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

 This setup defines toxin production in such a way that toxins are only created during growth and that the costs associated with toxin production (`toxin_cost`) or resistance to toxin (`resistance_cost`) vary directly with growth rate.
 It also establishes that toxin production is directly proportional to carbon uptake, regardless of growth rate, although the amount of toxin created per unit of carbon can be changed (`toxin_prod`).
 If desired, these constraints can be altered to fit the appropriate biological details of the signalling compounds being modeled.

-Notably, this function also penalizes the biomass production of resistant cheaters to impose a cost of toxin resistance (`resistance_cost`), seen here:
+Notably, the function defined above also penalizes the biomass production of resistant cheaters to impose a cost of toxin resistance (`resistance_cost`), seen here:

 ```
 Biomass_resistant.add_metabolites({carbon_c: -(1. + resistance_cost)})